To write and transmit an electronic prescription in the Legacy eRx (NewCrop eRX) interface, follow the steps below.

 - Click Send Push Notification in the NewCrop eRX interface.
 The prescriber will receive a notification in the Authy App on their mobile device.
 Click Approve or Deny.

 - Click the Hardware Token radio button in the NewCropRX interface.
 Press the button on the hardware token, and enter the generated code into the Enter Code field.

 - Open the Authy App and enter the displayed code.

-The completed prescription will automatically copy to the patient's medication list and Progress Notes when you do one of the following:
+The completed prescription will automatically copy to the patient's Medication List and Progress Notes in Open Dental after one of the following: